MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ###  Query Plan Tagging

-There will be queries which Sasho does not completely understand, due to the language models missing some type of information.
+There will be queries that Sasho does not completely understand, due to the language models missing some type of information.
 In these instances, users can annotate on a query.
 The process to do this is described below:

 In this same example, the word ‘workers’ and ‘know’ is not recognized.
 We’ll focus on ‘workers.’
 ‘Workers’ needs to be classified as a synonym of ‘employee’, which is where the tool can help.
 Sasho has already tried to infer that ‘workers’ is ‘employees’ in the interpretations, but this will help further improve the language model.